Scandinavia: North Germanic languages

 Norwegians are accustomed to variation and may perceive Danish and Swedish only as slightly more distant dialects.
 This is because they have two official written standards, in addition to the habit of strongly holding on to local dialects.
 The people of Stockholm, Sweden and Copenhagen, Denmark have the greatest difficulty in understanding other Scandinavian languages.
 In the Faroe Islands and Iceland, learning Danish is mandatory.
 This causes Faroese people as well as Icelandic people to become bilingual in two very distinct North Germanic languages, making it relatively easy for them to understand the other two Mainland Scandinavian languages.

 Although Iceland was under the political control of Denmark until a much later date (1918), very little influence and borrowing from Danish has occurred in the Icelandic language.
 Icelandic remained the preferred language among the ruling classes in Iceland.
 Danish was not used for official communications, most of the royal officials were of Icelandic descent and the language of the church and law courts remained Icelandic.

+Finland has a Swedish-speaking minority which constitutes approximately 5% of the total population.
+The Swedish-speakers live mainly on the coastline starting from approximately the city of Porvoo (Sw: Borgå) (in the Gulf of Finland) up to the city of Kokkola (Sw: Karleby) (in the Bay of Bothnia).
+The coastal region of Ostrobothnia has a Swedish-speaking majority, whereas plenty of areas on this coastline are nearly unilingually Finnish, like the region of Satakunta.
+Swedish spoken in today's Finland includes a lot of words that are borrowed from Finnish, whereas the written language remains closer to that of Sweden. Åland, an autonomous region of Finland situated in the archipelago between Finland and Sweden, is entirely Swedish-speaking.